Popular tech event to expand its reach across Wales

 The next event will be held in Neuadd Reichel, Bangor, on St David’s Day (March 1).
-Meanwhile, another one will take place in the Marriott Hotel, Swansea, on International Woman’s Day (March 8).
+Meanwhile, another one will take place at the Marriott Hotel, Swansea, on International Woman’s Day (March 8).

-Supported by technology edtech entreprenuer Gemma Hallet and BT Cymru, Building a Brighter Future in Tech is open to anyone over the age of 16 who wants to develop a career in technology.
+Supported by technology edtech entrepreneur Gemma Hallet and BT Cymru, Building a Brighter Future in Tech is open to anyone over the age of 16 who wants to develop a career in technology.

 Attendees can take part in a number of workshops, which cover topics such as around problem solving, HTML, social media presence and beginning your journey into tech.

 “It is hoped that these workshops will answer common questions and will help break down barriers for those considering moving into tech roles,” said the event organisers.